Canadian Lines of Credit for Bad Credit

 Is this cash advance easy to get?

-KOHO Cover is one of the easiest cash advances to obtain, as it doesn’t require a credit check or proof of income.
+KOHO Cover is one of the easiest cash advances to get, as it doesn’t require a credit check or proof of income.
 It advertises guaranteed approval for its cash advances.
 Generally, it’s best to steer clear of lenders that say this, but in KOHO’s case, it’s a legitimate, well-known lender that’s currently pursuing a Schedule 1 bank licence.

 Mogo